jkapl/cryptoriders/README.md

 # cryptoriders

-Track your cryptocurrency and create portfolios
+Track and save your cryptocurrency portfolios

 ## Installation

 Run ```npm install``` within the root directory

+## Starting App

+- `npm run build` to generate the webpack bundle
+- `npm start` to start the server

+## Usage